companieshouse/ansible-role-iscsi-devices/README.md

 | `group`      |         | The group to be used for ownership of the raw character device node.                  |
 | `owner`      |         | The user to be used for ownership of the raw character device node.                   |
 | `path`       |         | The path to the raw character device node.
 This should take the form `/dev/raw/raw<N>` where `<N>` is a non-negative integer value (e.g. `/dev/raw/raw1`, `/dev/raw/raw2` and so on).
 See [raw(8)](https://www.man7.org/linux/man-pages/man8/raw.8.html) for more information. |

+> [!NOTE]
+> A symbolic link will be created in `/dev` pointing to the raw character device node.
+The name of the symbolic link will match that of the `alias` in the device configuration.
+These symbolic links can be used in configuration files to distinguish different raw character devices (e.g. the symbolic link `/dev/scud` in place of `/dev/raw/raw1`).

 ### Filesystem Configuration